UNINETTSigma2/documentation/jobs/projects_accounting.md

 ## What is quota and why is it needed?

-**Our compute clusters are shared and limited resources** and therefore we divide the available compute resources in quotas and we specify compute quota in "billing units".
-You can think of a billing unit as something that corresponds to for how long one processing core could be used.
-For example, if your project received 100 billing units you could use one processing core for 100 hours.
-You could also use 10 processing cores for 10 hours or 20 processing cores for 5 hours or ...
+**Our compute clusters are shared and limited resources** and therefore we divide the available compute resources in quotas and we specify compute quota in "billing unit hours", or "billing hours" for short.
+You can think of a billing hour as something that corresponds to how long one CPU core could be used.
+For example, if your project received 100 billing hours you could use one CPU core for 100 hours, or you could use 10 CPU cores for 10 hours, or ...

 ## TL;DR - how to use billing units well